presented by Jeff Walter

 This evidence-based course will train clinicians in the recognition and management options of vestibular system disorders.
 The material will be presented in a lecture format with video case studies.
 The course is intended to enhance the clinician’s ability to determine the appropriateness of vestibular rehabilitation and identify indications for further medical/diagnostic consultation.

-Director of the Otolaryngology Vestibular and Balance Center at Geisinger Medical Center in Danville, PA.
-Clinical practice focused on vestibular diagnostic testing and vestibular rehabilitation.
-Adjunct faculty at Misericordia University, Department of Physical Therapy.
-Graduate of the University of Wisconsin, Bachelors of Science in Physical Therapy 1996.
-Attained competency certification in “Vestibular Rehabilitation” and “Vestibular Function Test Interpretation”.
-Graduate of the University of Scranton, Doctorate in Physical Therapy 2009.
-Since 1999, Jeff has lectured at professional conferences, universities and continuing education courses for audiologists, physicians and therapists involved in managing patients with dizziness and imbalance.
-Developed a teaching website “www.vestibularseminars.com” designed to provide information to assist clinicians in the management of dizziness and imbalance.
+Jeff Walter, PT, DPT, NCS, is the Director of the Otolaryngology Vestibular and Balance Center, at Geisinger Medical Center in Danville, PA.
+His clinical practice focused on vestibular diagnostic testing and vestibular rehabilitation.
+He is an adjunct faculty member at Misericordia University, Department of Physical Therapy and a graduate of the University of Wisconsin, with a Bachelors of Science in Physical Therapy (1996).
+Jeff Walter attained competency certification in “Vestibular Rehabilitation” and “Vestibular Function Test Interpretation"" and has a Doctorate in Physical Therapy (2009) from the University of Scranton.
+Since 1999, Jeff has lectured at professional conferences, universities, and continuing education courses for audiologists, physicians, and therapists involved in managing patients with dizziness and imbalance.
+He developed a teaching website (www.vestibularseminars.com,) designed to provide information to assist clinicians in the management of dizziness and imbalance.

 Become familiar with various sources of information regarding vestibular disorders.
 Identify common terminology utilized to describe vestibular related symptoms.
 Distinguish the structure and function of semicircular canal function from otolithic organs.
 Identify age related changes in otoconia.
 Recognize proper orientation of the vestibular organ, including semicircular canals, within the skull.
 Identify the vascular supply and neural innervations of the vestibular organ.
 Recognize central nervous system related eye movements.